maximereder/vite-mon-vote-prediction/portfolio.md

 | adaboostclassifier  | 0.20          |
 | gradientboostingclassifier  | 0.54          |

 As you can see, the results are quite low.
-As you can see, the results are quite low.
 To overcome this problem, we decided to make the answers of each person less precise in order to **reduce the risk of error** in the model.
 In this way, an elected official of the town hall could choose a compromise between the precision of the answers and that of the model.

 We can **predict people opinion** with different precisions: